rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 // This will always invoke `operator()<int32_t>`
 cudf::type_dispatcher<always_int>(data_type, f);
 ```

-## Specializing Type Dispatched Code Paths
+## Specializing Type-Dispatched Code Paths

 It is often necessary to customize the dispatched `operator()` for different types.
-This can be done in several ways.
+This can be
+done in several ways.

 The first method is to use explicit, full template specialization.
-This is useful
+This is useful for specializing
-for specializing behavior for single types.
-For example, a function object that
+behavior for single types.
+The following example function object prints `"int32_t"` or `"double"`
-prints `"int32_t"` or `"double"` when invoked with either of those types, else it
+when invoked with either of those types, or `"unhandled type"` otherwise.
-prints `"unhandled type"`:

 ```c++
 struct type_printer {